synacktiv/CTF-Write-ups/HTB-Business-CTF-2021/fullpwn/virtual.md

 "Docker" {11bdf380-f3ae-422e-92f7-6f0f816743d1}
 ```

-As we noticed a Docker VM running on VirtualBox, we decided to set up an RDP in order to easily interact with the VM.
+As we noticed a Docker VM running on VirtualBox, we decided to set up an RDP access in order to easily interact with the VM.
 To do so, we enabled RDP and we changed the local Administrator password:

 ```bash
 PS> net user Administrator Test1234